 In 2010, I wrote "How to build a Tracking Parabolic Solar Collector" describing my self designed and built working prototype and test results.
-I have tried to show what a determined person can do with ordinary tools and materials, a good hardware store and a bit of perserverence - a high performance Do It Yourself (DIY) solar heater.
+I tried to show what a determined person can do with ordinary tools and materials, a good hardware store and a bit of perseverance - a high performance Do It Yourself (DIY) solar heater.

-Since then, I have had lots of feedback from the 600+ people who bought the book and Thank You for that!
+Since then, I have had lots of great feedback from the 600+ people who bought the book and Thank You for that!

-Current 2.0 design goals:
+Gen2 design goals:

 (click any pic to enlarge)

-Insulated, high temperature collector option I will show how to suspend a standard glass evacuated tube at the focus and use it as a large thermos bottle to surround the collector.
+Insulated, high temperature collector option I show how to suspend a standard glass evacuated tube at the focus and use it as a large thermos bottle to surround the collector.
 Higher temperatures and or winter use are thus made possible with this design.

 A ball bearing support and a much stiffer reflector frame will make high altitude use possible (near vertical mounting).
 You can use this either insulated or not.